Joshua earned an MBA from USF and writes mostly about software and technology.

 - Next, include the type of format.
 0 for concise or 1 for strict.

-- Lastly, add a closed parenthesis followed by entering the formula.
+- Lastly, add a closing parenthesis followed by entering the formula.

 Value - This is the cell that contains the value that is to be converted to text.